hughdbrown/curious_quoran/README.md

 PG doesn't want to be scraped, but gives you [access to bibrecs](http://www.gutenberg.org/feeds/catalog.rdf.bz2) for the entire corpus of works in the repository.

 Collecting subject tags, title and author into a composite description yields what I hope will be a complete and verbose enough description to generate sensible recommendations.
 Gutenberg's raw catalog was an unwieldy RDF file with over 46,000 entries.
-I decided to dump the file into SQL and filter by works downloaded from the site at least 1000 times.
+I decided to dump the file into SQL and filter by works downloaded from the site at least 10,000 times.
+I got lucky here -- the BibRecs on PG are concise but informative (e.g. Shakespeare's *Othello* is tagged with the following: jealousy, interracial marriage, Muslims, Venice (Italy) and English Literature)

 __Aside: the real challenge of this project is to recommend slight variations of the things users have asked about.
 Could add an extension for meetups in the city the user lives in.
 Given your Quora curiosities (quoriosity?): what should you do, read, hear, see?
 Need clever featurization for cross-platform resources __